UMass-Robotics-Club/CAN-Board/README.md

     * GPIO
 * SWD debugging

 This board has 6 independent CAN lines driven by 6 [MCP251863T-E/9PX](https://ww1.microchip.com/downloads/aemDocuments/documents/APID/ProductDocuments/DataSheets/MCP251863-External-CAN-FD-Controller-with-Integrated-Transceiver-DS20006624.pdf) CAN controllers.
-Each CAN controller is interfaced with a central microcontroller through an internal SPI bus along with 2 interrupt/GPIO pins.
+Each CAN controller is interfaced with the central microcontroller through an internal SPI bus along with 2 interrupt pins for general purpose and RX interrupts.
+There is also a STBY pin for the CAN transceiver that is connected to the XSTBY pin on the CAN controller.

 ## RP2040 Pinout
 | GPIO | Function |